kqr/kqr.github.com/_posts/2013-02-03-part-8-boolean-values.md

 Here it is worth mentioning that `read age < 47` works because `read age` automatically gets computed first.
 Generally, functions get computed before operators.

-If you combine operators (say, you want to do `4 + 3 < 6`) there is no easy way of telling whether or not you need parentheses, other than just trying both variants to see which produces correct results.
+If you combine operators, on the other hand, (say, you want to do `4 + 3 < 6`) there is no easy way of telling whether or not you need parentheses, other than just trying both variants to see which produces correct results.
 Generally, things behave like you would expect them to (in our example, addition is performed before the lesser than test), but do not take that for granted.
-One of the legitimate complaints about Haskell is particularly this -- you have no real way of learning what gets computed first when you combine operators.
+One of the legitimate complaints about Haskell is precisely this -- you have no real way of learning what gets computed first when you combine operators.
 (The only way is to ask someone who knows, try all variants for yourself or check the source code for the operator.)

 Exercises